Hello! I’m Amanda Grace Johnson

 I have been writing since I was a kid and have turned my hand, not only to songs, but also prose, poetry, essays, articles, memoir.
 I penned the blog The Silver Jay for some years in London.
 The Silver Jay was a collection of tragic-comedy, autobiographical vignettes, essays, and short stories.

-I started cooking professionally by accident, when, in order to support myself while I studying to become a writer, I started Midnight Steakout, a pop-up restaurant on my roof garden in London.
+I started cooking professionally by chance, when, in order to support myself while I studying to become a writer, I started Midnight Steakout, a pop-up restaurant on my roof garden in London.
 I also opened my own baking business in my home town in Florida, Gracie Gourmet.
 I then went on to start a social enterprise, Food Chariot, in Los Angeles, California.
-I have now been cooking and studying for almost the past decade.
+I have now been cooking and studying for the past eleven years.

-After studying postmodernism to the point of disillusionment with fiction, I decided to do my post-grad in journalism, becoming much more interested in writing about what is going on with the world.
-I have, so far, completed the first half of an MA Digital Journalism from Goldsmiths College, University of London.
+After studying postmodernism to the point of exhaustion, I decided to do my post-grad in journalism, becoming much more interested in the truth, and writing about what is going on with the world.
+I will graduate this year with an MA Digital Journalism from Goldsmiths College, University of London.